jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 :::note

-You still can amend the documents where the DRAFT GST return has generated.
-You can draft as many before FINAL process the GST Returns for the period.
+You can still amend documents while the GST return is in **DRAFT** status.
+Multiple drafts can be created before FINAL process the GST Returns for the period.

 :::

 ### Final GST Return

-1. Click on the Process button.
+1. Click the Process button.
-2. See below screenshot.
+2. Refer to the screenshot below.

    ![des-final-gst-return-1](../../../static/img/usage/gst-and-sst/gst/final-gst-return-1.jpg)

-3. Final GST Return will not show the word DRAFT in the status column.
+3. The finalized GST Return will no longer display "DRAFT" in the status column.

    ![des-final-gst-return-2](../../../static/img/usage/gst-and-sst/gst/final-gst-return-2.jpg)